Napa Valley Bike Rentals

 What are the best options for biking with kids?

+The Oak Knoll Section of the Napa Valley Vine Trail is a 7-mile bike path connecting the towns of Napa and Yountville that is perfect for a scenic (and totally car-free!) family-friendly ride.
+You can rent bikes and access the Napa Valley Vine Trail easily from either our Napa or Yountville shop locations.
 From our Yountville shop, families also enjoy a 6-mile out-and-back ride along Yount Mill Road.
 There is not a bike lane on Yount Mill Road, but most families are comfortable riding single file along this road since it is very lightly trafficked.
 You can also check out The French Laundry Culinary Garden, Yountville Park and visit the resident herd of longhorn cattle on Yount Mill Road.

 What is the weather like?